Environment, Risk and Sustainable Development

 Education level: Undergraduate level

-Admission requirements: Attended courses: Introduction to Environment and Safety, Natural Science Basis of Risk and Environmental Issues, Societal Strategies for Environment and Safety, and Risk and Environment Issues from a Health Perspective, with 45 ECTS credits completed, or equivalent.
+Admission requirements: Registration on the courses Introduction to Environment and Safety (15 ECTS credits), The Natural Science Basis of Risk and Environmental Issues (15 ECTS credits), Societal Strategies for Environment and Safety (15 ECTS credits), and Environmental Risk Management (15 ECTS credits), with 50 ECTS credits completed, or equivalent.

 Selection is usually based on your grade point average from upper secondary school or the number of credit points from previous university studies, or both.